eggydutch/eggy-op/README.md

 ## GL.iNet Slate-AXT1800/Flint-AX1800 Openwrt Firmware

-This openwrt firmware is a customized version based on [Lean's](https://github.com/coolsnowwolf/openwrt-gl-ax1800) source code and auto-build by github actions everyday at 00:00, please test and use it on your own risk.
+This openwrt firmware is a customized version based on [Lean's](https://github.com/coolsnowwolf/openwrt-gl-ax1800) source code and auto-build by github actions everyday at 00:00, please test and use it at your own risk.

 Product information:
 - [Slate-AXT1800](https://www.gl-inet.com/products/gl-axt1800/)